joejag/techblog/_posts/2018-02-01-two-line-budget.md

 }
 {% endhighlight %}

 Better right?
-You could argue that you don't even need to know the drivers name for this test.
+You could argue that you don't even need to know the driver's name for this test.
 Making it leaner.
-In the previous test every value seemed important, in this one it's clear what is going on.
+In the previous test, every value seemed necessary, in this one, it's clear what is going on.

 That's what the two blank line constraint gives you.
 It forces you to deal with complex parts of your code, which were cosmetically fixed by adding extra blank spaces and comments.